Welcome to the

 KELP FARMING PROJECT

-The Bivalve Shellfish Farmers Association of South Africa (BSASA) is the delivery partner responsible for the implementation of the multi-stakeholder Kelp Farming Project, supported by the Department of Forestry, Fisheries and the Environment (DFFE).
+The Bivalve Shellfish Farmers Association of South Africa (BSASA) was the implementing organisation responsible for the implementation of the multi-stakeholder project funded by the United Kingdom (UK) government via the FCDO and supported by the Department of Forestry, Fisheries and the Environment (DFFE).

 Project Background

-The overall goal of the project is to gather, analyse and disseminate evidence and research results to a broad stakeholder base, including the existing aquaculture industry and new potential entrants to lay the foundations toward building a sustainable Kelp Aquaculture Industry in SA and the region.
+The goal of the project was to gather, analyse and disseminate evidence and research results to a broad stakeholder base, including the existing aquaculture industry and new potential entrants to lay the foundations toward building a sustainable Kelp Aquaculture Industry in SA and the region.

 What Is Kelp And Why Farm It?